 Our Teaching Degree Programs

 Learn more about teacher preparation bachelor's degrees from NLU:

 - B.A. in Early Childhood Education

 In any of our education degree programs, students are given a strong foundation of teaching skills to apply in the classroom from day one.
 You’ll graduate not only with presentation and lesson-planning skills, but also with an understanding of children’s learning differences and how to best reach them.
 In addition, faculty members are connected within the field, and the career services team is dedicated to matching students with employment opportunities.

 Why NLU's Teaching Degree Programs

-At NLU we understand that students have busy lives outside the classroom, so we make our programs flexible to fit your schedule.
+At NLU, we understand that students have busy lives outside the classroom, so we make our programs flexible to fit your schedule.
 Students can take full- or part-time, daytime or evening classes.
 We make obtaining teaching degrees convenient, faster and easier.
-NLU graduates have been awarded more Golden Apple Awards — the most prestigious teaching honor in the state of Illinois — than graduates from any other school of education.
+NLU alumni have been honored with more awards by Illinois’ two Golden Apple Foundations — the most prestigious teaching and leadership honor in the state of Illinois — than graduates from any other school of education in the state.